 - monitoring and benchmarking the healthiness of food environments

 - understanding the policies and processes that shape food environments

-- building the evidence base (real-world, lab-based and modelled) on the likely effectiveness and cost-effectiveness of policies and interventions
+- building evidence on the effectiveness and cost-effectiveness of interventions for improving food environments

 A selection of our latest projects include:

-- Centre of Research Excellence (CRE) in Policy Research on Obesity and Food Systems (2012–2017): this NHMRC-funded project includes the economic evaluation of 40 obesity prevention interventions across a range of sectors including food, trade, physical activity and urban design.
+- ACE-Obesity Policy: This project assessed the most cost-effective policy interventions for obesity prevention in Australia, including interventions across a range of sectors including food, physical activity and urban design.